Wallace-Chen/ngCMSHCALMap/README.md

 To produce the LMap:

-./HCALLMapProducer RunMode
+./HCALLMapProducer RunMode PrdMode

 The valid RunMode are: HB,HE,HF,HO

-## Be careful!
-HCALLMapLoader.h and HCALLMapDumper.h will be functional only after load the HXMappingObject.h
+The valid PrdMode are: LMap,EMap,FMap